On Einstein Metrics on 4-Manifolds with Finite Cyclic Fundamental Group: Proofs of Theorems

 The third block is the one used by Gompf \cite{gompf} in the proof of Theorem $6.1$.
-Let $F_1,F_2$ be two Riemann surfaces of genera $k+1~(k\geq1)$ and $2$, respectively.
+Let $F_1, F_2$ be two Riemann surfaces of genera $k+1~(k\geq1)$ and $2$, respectively.
 Let $C_i,~i=1,\dots,2k+2$ be homologically nontrivial embedded circles in $F_1$ generating $H_1(F_1,\ZZ)$ and the circles $C'_i \subset F_2 ,~i=1,\dots,4$ be the generators of $H_1(F_2,\ZZ),$ such that $C_{2i}\cap C_{2j}=C_{2i-1}\cap C_{2j-1}=\emptyset$ if $i\neq j$ and $C_{2i}\cdot C_{2j-1}=\delta_i^j,~i,j=\overline{1,k+1}.$ $C'_i$ are also satisfying the above conditions.
 Let $T_i$ be the collection of tori given by $C_1\times C'_1,C_2\times C'_3, C_3\times C'_2,C_4\times C'_4,C_i\times C'_1,~i=5,\dots, 2k+2.$ We can perturb this collection to a new collection of {\em disjoint} tori $\{T'_i\}$, where $T'_i$ is homologous to $T_i$.
 As $T_i \subset F_1\times F_2$ is a Lagrangian torus we may choose $T'_i \subset F_1\times F_2$ to be Lagrangian, too.
 Moreover these tori are also homologically non-trivial, hence we can perturb the product symplectic form on $F_1\times F_2$, see \cite{gompf}, such that these tori become symplectic submanifolds.
 Let $X_k$ be the manifold obtained by performing symplectic connected sum of $F_1\times F_2$ and $2k+2$ copies of $E(2)$ along the family $\{T'_i\}_{i=\overline{1,2k+2}}$ and generic fibers of $E(2)$.
 Then the manifold $X_k$ is a spin, symplectic $4$-manifold, and by Seifert-Van Kampen Theorem it is also simply connected.
 The numerical invariants of $X_k$ are $\chi(X_k)=52k+48,~ \tau(X_k)=-32(k+1).$

 The fourth block has a linking role, and it is $E(4)$ with a special symplectic structure.
-This manifold has an important feature \cite[proof of Theorem $6.2$]{gompf}: it contains a torus and a genus $2$ surface as disjoint symplectic submanifolds.
-We denote them by $T$ and $F$ respectively.
-Both $T$ and $F$ have self-intersection zero and their complement $E(4)\setminus (F\cup T)$ is simply connected.
+This manifold has an important feature \cite[proof of Theorem $6.2$]{gompf}: it contains a symplectic $2$-torus and a disjoint symplectic surface of genus $2$.
+We denote them by $T$ and $F,$ respectively.
+Both $T$ and $F$ have self-intersection zero and their complement $E(4)\setminus \{F\cup T\}$ is simply connected.